zixiqin/CCC_final/COMP90024-CCC-notes-master/README.md

         - The HPC uses MIMD so you can have multiple applications running at the same time, reading/writing/processing multiple different types of data but still on the same cluster
 - > [2015 Q4] A) Explain the following terms in the context of high performance computing.
     - > a.
 Data parallelization [1]
-        - problem like you have a large amount of data But you need to process, analysis and aggregrate  in a small amount in a parallel way.
+        - Splitting an amount of data into partitions and distributing them among multiple processors or cores to be processed simultaneously.
+Same computation will be applied to each portion of data and the results are combined to generate the final output.
     - > b.
 Compute parallelization [1]
-        - many processes and many threads for process things concurrently
+        - Dividing a complex computation into smaller or simpler parallelizable parts, which can be executed simultaneously on different processors or cores.
+Each processor handles a different portion of the computation.
 - > [2015 Q4] D) Compute parallelization of an application can be achieved through a variety of paradigms including task farming and single program multiple data.
 Describe these approaches and explain when they might best be applied.
 [3]
     - Master-Worker/task-farming
         - Master decomposes the problem into small tasks
         - distributes to workers and gathers partial results to produce the result
         - Master-worker/task-farming is like divide and conquer with master doing both split and join operation
+        - The model is suitable for applications with a small amount of computation and high communication overhead.
     - Single Program Multiple Data (SPMD)
         - Each process executes the same piece of code, but on different parts of the data
         - Data is typically split among the available processors
         - Data splitting and analysis can be done in many ways
         - Commonly exploited model: MapReduce
+        - The model is suitable for applications that require large amounts of computation and have minimal communication between the processes.

 ## Week4 - The Spartan HPC System
 - Some background on supercomputing, high performance computing, parallel computing, research computing (they're not the same thing!).
     - Supercomputer
-        - Any single computer system that has exceptional processing power for its time.
+        - Any single computer system that has exceptional processing power for its time. 单一计算机，性能超群
     - Clustered computing
-        - is when two or more computers serve a single resource
+        - is when two or more computers serve a single resource 多台计算机协助计算
             - e.g.: A collection of smaller computers strapped together with a high-speed local network
         - Adv: improves performance and provides redundancy;
-    - HPC - high performance computing
+    - HPC - high performance computing 侧重点在计算架构
         - It is any computer system whose architecture allows for above average performance
         - The clustered HPC is the most efficient, economical, and scalable method, and for that reason it **dominates supercomputing**.
     - Parallel and Research Programming
-        - Parallel computing refers to the submission of jobs or processes over multiple processors and by splitting up the data or tasks between them
+        - Parallel computing refers to the submission of jobs or processes over multiple processors and by splitting up the data or tasks between them 重点在并行，多处理器，更加具体
             - With a cluster architecture, applications can be more easily parallelised across them.
-        - Research computing is the software applications used by a research community to aid research.
+        - Research computing is the software applications used by a research community to aid research. 计算目的是辅助研究
             - challenge: This skills gap is a major problem and must be addressed because as the volume, velocity, and variety of datasets increases then researchers will need to be able to process this data.
 2. Flynn’s Taxonomy and Multicore System
     - Over time computing systems have moved towards multi-processor, multi-core, and often multi-threaded and multi-node systems.
-    - As computing technology has moved increasingly to the MIMD taxonomic classification additional categories have been added:
+    - As computing technology has moved increasingly to the MIMD taxonomic classification additional categories have been added新增了玩意：
         - Single program, multiple data streams (SPMD)
         - Multiple program, multiple data streams (MPMD)
 3. Things are more important than performance